datacraftdevelopment/MCP-Claude-FileMaker/README.md

 DEBUG=1 node server.js
 ```

+### Script Execution Issues

+**Script Not Found**
+- Use `fm_get_scripts` to list available scripts
+- Check script name spelling and case sensitivity
+- Verify account has permission to access the script
+- Ensure script is not in a folder (use full path if needed)

+**Script Execution Fails**
+- Check FileMaker script for errors using FileMaker Pro
+- Verify script parameters are correctly formatted
+- Ensure the layout context is appropriate for the script
+- Check script privileges and account permissions

+**Script Timeout**
+- Long-running scripts may timeout at the server level
+- Consider breaking complex scripts into smaller operations
+- Use FileMaker Server timeout settings for script execution
+- Implement progress reporting within scripts

+**Parameter Handling Issues**
+- Ensure parameters are properly URL encoded
+- Use JSON format for complex parameter structures
+- Verify parameter parsing within the FileMaker script
+- Test parameters directly in FileMaker Pro first

+**Script Permission Errors**
+- Verify account has "Execute scripts" privilege
+- Check extended privileges include `fmrest` for Data API access
+- Ensure scripts are not set to "no access" for the account
+- Confirm script-level security settings in FileMaker

 ## 📞 Support

 For support and questions:
 - Create an issue on GitHub
 - Check the troubleshooting section
 - Review FileMaker Data API documentation
+- Test script execution directly in FileMaker Pro for debugging

 ---